 Order as many, or as few, testing vials as you need depending on the size of your clinic.
 You'll need 1 vial per device and/or water source.

 Take a water sample directly from each device and/or water source and ship your testing vials to our lab using the included prepaid UPS overnight shipping label.

 View your results online

-Results are reported by email approximately 72 hours after receipt of test.
+Results are reported by email approximately 72 hours after sample is received.